Jonathan Albaladejo: Yomiuri Giants

 Albaladejo signed a one-year contract with the Yomiuri Giants of Japan's Central League.
 In 46 games in Japan, he was 2–2 with a 2.45 ERA.

 Arizona Diamondbacks

 The Arizona Diamondbacks signed Albaladejo on December 13, 2011.
-In 49 games with the club's AAA affiliate in Reno, Albaladejo recorded 25 saves and struck out 60 in 56 2/3 innings of work.
+In 49 games with the Triple-A Reno Aces, Albaladejo recorded 25 saves and struck out 60 in 56 2/3 innings of work.
 He was called up by the Diamondbacks at the end of the minor league season, and posted an ERA of 9.00 in three games.
+On October 25, 2012, Albaladejo was removed from the 40-man roster and sent outright to Reno.

 Miami Marlins

 On December 16, 2012, Albaladejo signed a minor league deal with the Miami Marlins.
-He spent the entirety of the 2013 season with their AAA club, the New Orleans Zephyrs, recording a 3.80 ERA and 72 strikeouts in 73 1/3 innings.
+He spent the entirety of the 2013 season with their Triple-A affiliate, the New Orleans Zephyrs, recording a 3.80 ERA and 72 strikeouts in 73 1/3 innings.
 He was granted free agency after the season.

 Broncos de Reynosa

-On April 1, 2016, Albaladejo signed with the Broncos de Reynosa of the Mexican Baseball League.
-He was released on April 9, 2016.
+On April 1, 2016, Albaladejo signed with the Broncos de Reynosa of the Mexican League.
+He was released on April 9.